-For the Lac du Flambeau Tribe, water is a central and critical component of day-to-day life.
-About half of the reservation's geographic area is comprised of water or wetlands and water nourishes both the people and the natural resources on the reservation.
+For the Lac du Flambeau Tribe, water is part of their daily existence.
+About half of their reservation is open water or wetlands and water nourishes both the people and the natural resources on the reservation.
 For the Ojibwe people, natural resources are cultural resources and water plays a vital role in ensuring that the community continues to thrive with a changing climate.